ECOLOGICAL LEARNING PARTNERS

 The Problem

 Traditional professional preparation focuses on practice and competencies while skipping over the person and the arrangements that enable their work.
 That gap shows up most in how we prepare, develop, and support practitioners—we ask them to engage in complex relational work without the foundational capacity to notice what's happening in their own bodies, understand how their positions shape what they see, or recognize how context influences their practice.
 This grounding in self and position is essential—it's where work like culturally responsive practice actually begins.
-Contemplative mapping emerged from this understanding—giving practitioners systematic tools to build this foundational capacity.

 The Solution